Aisam-ul-Haq Qureshi: 2007

-Aisam then travelled to the US to take part in the GHI Bronx Tennis Classic Challenger Series in Bronx to play in the doubles competition.
-Aisam and Bopanna continued their dominance in the doubles game, as they prepared for the US Open, by winning the hard court challenger, and in the process, forming a 16-match winning streak that spanned four tournaments.
+Aisam then traveled to the US to take part in the GHI Bronx Tennis Classic Challenger Series in Bronx to play in the doubles competition.
+Aisam and Bopanna continued their dominance in the doubles game, as they prepared for the US Open, by winning the hard-court challenger, and in the process, forming a 16-match winning streak that spanned four tournaments.
 In doing so, Aisam won his 50th title including both singles and doubles at all levels.

-In order to fulfill his dream of playing at the US Open, Aisam needed to win three qualifying matches.
-He started out strongly, advancing to the third qualifying round where he met Scoville Jenkins of the US.
+To fulfill his dream of playing at the US Open, Aisam needed to win three qualifying matches.
+He started strongly, advancing to the third qualifying round where he met Scoville Jenkins of the US.
 Aisam pulled out before the third set due to a bout of tendinitis.

 Although not fully fit, Aisam returned in time to play at the Kingfisher Airlines Open in Mumbai, his fourth ATP tournament of the year.
-It was also the first time Aisam was in the first round draw without needing to qualify or receiving a wildcard.
-Despite being the highest ranking Asian in the tournament, he was defeated in the first round by Serbian Viktor Troicki 6–2, 6–4.
-Aisam also resumed his partnership with Bopanna and easily won their first round encounter, beating Indian duo Stephen Amritraj and Somdev Devvarman 6–3, 6–2.
+It was also the first time Aisam was in the first-round draw without needing to qualify or receiving a wildcard.
+Despite being the highest-ranking Asian in the tournament, he was defeated in the first round by Serbian Viktor Troicki 6–2, 6–4.
+Aisam also resumed his partnership with Bopanna and easily won their first-round encounter, beating Indian duo Stephen Amritraj and Somdev Devvarman 6–3, 6–2.
 In the quarters, they faced Iván Navarro Pastor and Sergio Roitman, who pulled out, allowing Aisam to reach his first ATP semi-final.
 The Qureshi-Bopanna partnership beat Lars Burgsmüller and Olivier Rochus, 6–2, 6–3.
 In Aisam's first career ATP tournament final, the duo faced third seeds Robert Lindstedt and Jarkko Nieminen, but lost, 6–7(3), 6–7(5).
 This loss ended their 19-match win streak.

 At the Tarka Challenger in Barnstaple, UK, Aisam teamed up with Frederik Nielsen and won the tournament.
 As his singles ranks rose into the top 150, making him the third-best Asian player, he took part in the second Indo-Pak tennis series.
-He and Aqeel Khan were beaten in the 3 rubber first leg 2–1 but won the second leg 2–1 to tie the series.
-Returning to the Challenger circuit at the Malaysian Open in Kuala Lumpur, Malaysia, he was runner up with Bopanna in the doubles.
+He and Aqeel Khan were beaten in the 3-rubber first leg 2–1 but won the second leg 2–1 to tie the series.
+Returning to the Challenger circuit at the Malaysian Open in Kuala Lumpur, Malaysia, he was runner-up with Bopanna in the doubles.
 Aisam went to New Delhi, India to play in the second to last Challenger event of the year, though he lost the doubles final with Boanna, he won his first Challenger singles title with a victory against surprise finalist Jae Sung An 7–5, 6–4 and with that reaching the top 130.
-Asiam spent the rest of December in India to prepare for the following season, with Sania Mirza, Mahesh Bhupathi and Rohan Bopanna.
+Asiam spent the rest of December in India to prepare for the following season, with Sania Mirza, Mahesh Bhupathi, and Rohan Bopanna.
 Aisam ended the year ranked 125th in singles and 90th in doubles.